michaeljsteel/NumBAT/docs/source/install.rst

     $ cd <NumBAT>/backend
     $ python ./nb_install_tester.py

 #.
 If this program runs without error, congratulations!
-You are now ready  to proceed to the next chapter to begin using |NUMBAT|
+You are now ready  to proceed to the next chapter to begin using |NUMBAT|.

+#.
+Once again, if you run into trouble, please don't hesitate to get in touch for help using the instructions at :ref:`sec-helpinstall-label`.
+Please do send all the requested information, as it usually allows us to solve your problem faster.

 Installing on Windows